SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC: Abstract

 \section{Abstract}

-Large language models (LLMs) have transformed numerous fields, yet their adaptation to specialized tasks in privacy-sensitive domains, such as healthcare and finance, is constrained by the scarcity of accessible training data due to stringent privacy requirements.
-Secure multi-party computation (MPC)-based privacy-preserving machine learning offers a powerful approach to protect both model parameters and user data, but its application to LLMs has been largely limited to inference, as fine-tuning introduces significant computational challenges, particularly in privacy-preserving backward propagation and optimizer operations.
-This paper identifies two primary obstacles to MPC-based privacy-preserving fine-tuning of LLMs: (1) the substantial computational overhead of backward and optimizer processes, and (2) the inefficiency of softmax-based attention mechanisms in MPC settings.
-To address these challenges, we propose~\secfwt, \emph{the first MPC-based framework designed for efficient, privacy-preserving LLM fine-tuning}. \secfwt introduces a forward-only tuning paradigm to eliminate backward and optimizer computations and employs MPC-friendly Random Feature Attention to approximate softmax attention, significantly reducing costly non-linear operations and computational complexity.
-Experimental results demonstrate that~\secfwt delivers substantial improvements in efficiency and privacy preservation, enabling scalable and secure fine-tuning of LLMs for privacy-critical applications.
-Code is available by clicking \href{https://anonymous.4open.science/r/secfwt-74BE/README.md}{here}.
+Large Language Models (LLMs) have revolutionized numerous fields, yet their adaptation to specialized tasks in privacy-sensitive domains such as healthcare and finance remains constrained due to the scarcity of accessible training data caused by stringent privacy requirements.
+Secure Multi-party Computation (MPC)-based privacy-preserving machine learning provides theoretical guarantees for the privacy of model parameters and data.
+However, its application to LLMs has been predominantly limited to inference, as fine-tuning introduces significant efficiency challenges, particularly in backward propagation, optimizer, and self-attention operations.
+To address these challenges, we propose \textit{\textbf{\secfwt}}, \textit{the first MPC-based framework designed for efficient, privacy-preserving prompt tuning of LLMs}. \secfwt~innovatively integrates Forward-only Tuning (FoT) through the ``data owner-server interaction" paradigm, effectively removing the need for privacy-preserving computations in backward propagation and optimization processes.
+Furthermore, it devises an efficient privacy-preserving Random Feature Attention (RFA), effectively mitigating the computational complexity of softmax-based self-attention and circumventing MPC-incompatible nonlinear operations.
+Experimental results demonstrate that, compared to full-Parameter Supervised Fine-Tuning (SFT) and gradient-based prompt tuning, \secfwt~achieves approximately \textbf{12}$\times$ and \textbf{16}$\times$ end-to-end acceleration, as well as \textbf{17}$\times$ and \textbf{20}$\times$ reductions in communication overhead, respectively.
+Moreover, it delivers performance comparable to gradient-based methods across multiple few-shot tasks.
+Additionally, the ``black-box/API-style" privacy-preserving tuning paradigm of \secfwt~effectively avoids memory leakage risks caused by gradient/parameter transmission, thereby \textit{striking an optimal balance between efficiency, accuracy, deployability, and privacy.}